Helpful Terms to Know at UMass

 A set of requirements that all UMass students must complete in order to earn a degree.
-“Gen Ed courses” provide you with experiences, knowledge, and skills necessary to become well-educated and valuable contributors to our ever-evolving complex and global communities.
+“Gen Ed courses” provide you with experiences, knowledge, and skills necessary to become well-educated contributors to our complex global communities.

-Secure your success post-UMass by using this online tool for scheduling career advising, finding and RSVP’ing for career events, scheduling on-campus interviews with employers, searching and applying for internships, co-ops and full-time job opportunities.
+An online tool for scheduling career advising, finding and RSVP’ing for career events, scheduling on-campus interviews with employers, searching, and applying for internships, co-ops and full-time job opportunities.

 Hold / Service Indicator

-A one semester commitment to a company to gain professional experience related to your career development.
-Can occur during the fall, spring or summer semesters, may be paid or unpaid, and can often earn academic credit.
+A temporary commitment to a company to gain professional experience related to your career development.
+Can occur during the fall, spring or summer semesters, may be paid or unpaid, and often yields academic credit.

 Instead of earning a letter grade (A – F), you will earn a ‘Pass’ or ‘Fail’ for the course.
-You can elect to take one course Pass/Fail each semester, but these courses often won’t fulfill major or general education requirements.
+You can elect to take one course Pass/Fail each semester, but these courses won’t fulfill major or general education requirements.
 If students opt to take an elective course pass/fail and earn a grade that will improve their cumulative GPA – the letter grade will appear on the transcript instead of the p/f unless the student indicates otherwise prior to graduation.

 Process of selecting and enrolling in courses for the upcoming semester.

-The main source for notifying students of important deadlines and opportunities.
+The primary source for notifying students of important deadlines and information.
 You are responsible for reading and responding to the email from UMass offices.

 Follows the add/drop period and ends-mid-semester.
 If you drop a class before this mid-semester date deadline (see the Academic Calendar), you will receive a W on your transcript.